cyclus/cyclus/README.rst

 *************************
 Quick Cyclus Installation
 *************************
+The quickest way to install Cyclus and its dependencies relies on using the `conda-forge` channel and the `conda` package manager within the Anaconda python environment.
+The following instructions guide you through that approach.
 To install Cyclus and its dependencies onto a clean Ubuntu machine (tested on 18.04 LTS):

 - Download the latest Anaconda installer for Linux at